 He lives, he dies, and as he dies he remembers elements of his life in scattered – but carefully arranged, and actually fairly linear – form.
 He thinks to being a child, being an adult, being a dad, being scared, being happy.
 He hits all the parts of his life which mattered to him, and the storytelling takes great pains to sew together all those elements into an authentic and true life, even as that life is cut short.

 For all the exploration of that linear/non-linear sequential arrangement of Bobby’s memories, what’s as interesting is how clearly defined each of those memories are by themselves.
 Each segment is a whole piece, a slice of true life which stands by itself as well as being a snapshot of a short moment in history.
 In giving us a look at the life of a normal man who is drawn into the superviolent world of heroes and comics as a whole, what Morrison and artist Steve Parkhouse are offering is a distinctive working-class-hero story, a type of narrative which only works within and from a British mindset.
 “Best Man Fall” comes straight from the kitchen sink, and Bobby comes from a distinctive lineage of disgruntled young men, angrily lashing out at the world around them with a pint in hand.
-Forget superstring theory or occult magics as influences for Morrison: there’s as much of John Osborne in this issue as you’ll find anywhere in comics.
+Forget superstring theory or occult magic as influences for Morrison: there’s as much of John Osborne in this issue as you’ll find anywhere in comics.

 “Best Man Fall” offers kitchen sink dramatics in classic British style, looking at Bobby within the context of decades of “angry young men”.
 The story could sit between Saturday Night and Sunday Morning and Kes for it’s interest in offering a authentic and detailed portrayal of its lead character.
 There’s realism in each section, as Parkhouse depicts a British fireworks display as it would appear: the roman candle sat on a plank of wood on top of a brazier; rockets launched from within an old glass bottle.
 Cultural touchpoints scatter through the background in flashes: Live Aid appears on television; Bobby eats a pack of Seabrook crisps.
 Rather than exploring the mystifying spectacular, Best Man Falls acts true to life in as simple and bland a fashion as possible.

 Even the superhero-y scene at the end where we see him die is portrayed more typically than it was when it first appeared in the very first issue of the series.
 There things were more colourful, and the pace ran a lot faster through each page.
 Here, there’s time taken to establish a scene, and establish a tone.
-Bobby banters with his team in a locker room as they do their showlaces up, quarrel about biscuits, and talk about the packed lunches their wives have made for them.
+Bobby banters with his team in a locker room as they do their shoelaces up, quarrel about biscuits, and talk about the packed lunches their wives have made for them.
 Then he puts on his superhero helmet and races off to his death.
 It’s not shown in any kind of vivid fashion: this is a working-class story which doesn’t put on airs and graces despite the past and future issues of the series it’s sandwiched into.

 What the comic format offers which no other format can really offer – not even theatre – is pace and time.
 The issue shifts back and forth in time in a fashion which wouldn’t work on the screen or stage, and it allows Parkhouse and Morrison to transition between shared memories.
 A repeated image which spurs the comic forwards is of a spade going down into the Earth.
 At one point it’s at the funeral for Bobby’s dad: at another, he’s digging a hole himself to bury his dead dog.
 Of course, he’s also been using that shovel to dig trenches in Argentina.
 The comic uses that motif frequently to show how the past continues to bury itself, even as the past unearths itself for both Bobby and the reader in the final remembered moments of life.
 It’s symbolic of the working-class life: a life spent toiling away with purpose, but no final reward.
 Bobby sacrificed his life for his country, and was promptly abandoned and forced into picking up security work which ultimately will kill him.
 His playfighting as a child ends up as something very real, and he never truly recovers from that realisation that societal trends have pushed him down a path he doesn’t actually want for himself.